raspberrypilearning/animated-story/en/step_3.md

 ### Why lazy load?

-Images can have large file sizes and can use most data when you access a web page.
+Images can have large file sizes and can use most data when you access a webpage.

-When you open a web page, **all** the images on the page are loaded.
+When you open a webpage, **all** the images on the page are loaded.
 This can use lots of bandwidth.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 The amount of data (bits) that can be transferred over a computer connection is called the <span style="color: #0faeb0">**bandwidth**</span>.
 Using lots of bandwidth can make pages load slowly for people with poor connectivity, or cost more money.
 Reducing the use of bandwidth makes websites more accessible and user-friendly.